COVID-19 Guidelines for Spinifex Health Services and Paupiyala Tjarutja Aboriginal Corporation (PTAC)

 Contractors associated to emergency situations on a need’s basis i.e.; Plumber, Electrician, CIB. (subject to above screening)

-If you are unsure if you are included in the Essential People groups, please contact either:
+If a future closure occurs and you are unsure if you are included in the Essential People groups, please contact either:

 The intention of this guideline is to provide Tjuntjuntjara based organisations and authorities with consistent, appropriate and crucial requirements for official visitors and fly in fly out (FIFO) staffing entering the Spinifex Lands and Tjuntjuntjara community.